 If so, we want to see it!

 The Global Independent Film Awards values the hard work and merits of various departments and individuals who contribute to the total film experience.
 We offer a wide variety of awards to recognize well-deserving departments and individuals for their efforts.
 All films, regardless of length or genre, will compete for achievement-specific merit awards.
-The Global Independent Film Awards typically presents Gold, Silver, and Bronze awards in over 40 categories, to honor films based on their particular characteristics of exceptional quality.
+The Global Independent Film Awards typically presents Gold, Silver, and Bronze awards to honor films based on their particular characteristics of exceptional quality.